PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 production changes.
 Continue with core-only `uv`, sequential tests, and complete checkpoint commits/pushes only.
 Do not create, update, reopen, or otherwise modify a pull request.

+## Late dequant/swish-layout-tail characterization checkpoint

+The current inventory is 52 unconsumed lowerer-result assignments.
+The next safe pair is late dequant/hard-sigmoid/unary cleanup followed immediately by late swish/very-late-layout-tail cleanup.
+Both use the exact `shared_model_ir_pass_context`, and the second alone receives the normalized layout-Transpose option.
+The preceding layout/no-layout branch and following recorded very-late broadcast reconciliation remain outside the owner.

+Focused characterization reports `2 passed, 1 xfailed`; the affected suite reports `432 passed, 1 xfailed`.
+The sole xfail requires the intentionally absent `passes/late_dequant_swish_layout_tail_orchestration.py`.
+Both policy paths, shared identity, complete nested outer schemas, options, independent routes, and phase adjacency are fixed.
+Production and the 128-ID/128-owner phase store are unchanged.

+At resume, implement
+`run_late_dequant_swish_layout_tail_cleanup(context, *,
+include_layout_transpose)` as a straight-line owner.
+Call the existing late dequant child first and late swish/layout-tail child second, forward the option only to the second, and return both raw results unchanged.
+Replace only the two characterized lowerer locals, retain nested owners and wrappers, update only stale boundary contracts, and run affected and standard gates sequentially.
+Commit and push only; do not create, update, reopen, or otherwise modify a pull request.